mattrussi/gitlab-com-runbooks/docs/teleport/Connect_to_Database_Console_via_Teleport.md

 The request ID is shown in the output of `tsh login` when making the initial request, and can also be found attached to your request notification in `#infrastructure-lounge`.

 > Note: These examples assume you are requesting read-only access.
-For read-write, simply `--request-roles=database` rather than `--request-roles=database-ro`.
+For read-write, simply `--request-roles=database-rw-gstg` rather than `--request-roles=database-ro-gstg`.
 Please default to read-only though, since we will have stricter requirements for approving read-write access.

 #### Access approval